Angela has lived with many inflammatory illnesses. Through the changes in her diet and the use of supplements, her life

 - 39% less likely to die from cancer

 A study in 1996 done by Dr. Larry Clark of the University of Arizona showed similar effects when studying 1,300 older people.
 Half received a placebo, and the other half received 200 mcg.
 After seven years, those who took the placebo were 42 percent more apt to have cancer than those who took the mineral.
 Of those who had cancer, the ones that did take selenium were half as likely to die.

-There is one study done in 2007 on organ transplant patients that did not show this significant effect on cancer.
+One study done in 2007 on organ transplant patients did not show this significant effect on cancer.
 People who undergo organ transplants are more apt to get skin cancer linked to the human papillomavirus.
 Over the two years that the study took place, there showed no difference in those who ended up with cancer and those who did not.

 A Vitamin for Cancer Treatment and Other Things

 Although your body needs at least 60 mcg, 200 mcg has a more significant effect on the body.
 Since it is hard to control how much selenium is in your diet, many doctors recommend supplementation.
-Despite many of the studies about selenium supplementation and cancer prevention, the evidence is not yet thorough enough to be proven.
+Despite many studies about selenium supplementation and cancer prevention, the evidence is not yet thorough enough to be proven.

 Even if it does not entirely stop cancer, selenium:

-- Improves your immune system and ultimately decreases the chance of cold sores and shingles
+- It improves your immune system and ultimately decreases the chance of cold sores and shingles

 - Benefits to those who have HIV